 Freshly made bagels are best when eaten within a day or two — but you can freeze them for up to 2 months.

-Making the perfect New York-style bagel is not just about following a recipe — it’s about understanding the techniques and principles behind the process.
 Each step from mixing and kneading the dough –to boiling and baking the bagels — plays a critical role in achieving the perfect texture and flavor.
 Even the water used is important.

 With practice and patience, you can be a master of the art of making the perfect New York-style bagel.